-MIB was established in 1946 to compensate the victims of negligent uninsured and hit and run (untraced) driving.
+MIB was established in 1946 to compensate the victims of uninsured and hit and run (untraced) driving.
 Today our mission is to:

-- To give people the means to get their lives back on track after a motor accident and spearhead innovation to free our roads of uninsured and 'hit & run' drivers. - To be entrusted to manage services which are secure, easy to access and benefit society. - To continuously evolve our customer service experience through technological innovation.
+- Give people the means to get their lives back on track after a motor accident and spearhead innovation to free our roads of uninsured and 'hit & run' drivers. - Be entrusted to manage services which are secure, easy to access and benefit society. - Continuously evolve our customer service experience through technological innovation.

-To this end, we offer claims services for the victims of negligent uninsured and untraced drivers; provide and maintain insurance databases; and operate a police assistance service.
-These services are provided through MIB as well as the companies referred to above.
+To this end, we offer claims services for the victims of uninsured and untraced drivers; provide and maintain insurance databases; and operate a police assistance service.
+These services are provided through MIB as well as the companies referred to above, and our client companies Claims Portal Limited, Employers' Liability Tracing Office, Medco Registration Solutions and Insurance Fraud Bureau.

 MIB Group operates in the UK only and has offices in Milton Keynes and London.
-We employ over 550 people from the local and surrounding areas.
+We employ just under 320 people from the local and surrounding areas.